© 2013 Iscah

 "He said there's a sorceress in the Gourlin Desert who can heal sick people better than the doctors."

-"You can't believe everything people tell you," his father said in the tired tone of a parent who had said the same thing over and over.
+"You can't believe everything people tell you," his father said in the tired tone of a parent who had dispensed the same advice over and over.

 "I know," Phillip said, digging at the ground with his toe.
 "But I'm sure people tell the truth some of the time, and I think I'd really like to meet a sorceress."